Ibasquare/Cyberwalingalaxia2022/doc/part2/index.rst

 .. note::
    In the reminder of this lab, you should use the flag ``--localhost`` when running the binary file ``malware`` if you are using the setup described in section :ref:`Connect to a remote VM (Kali) already setup <target connect to a remote VM>`.

-In this part of the lab, you are asked to monitor any file system event, e.g. file access, creation, etc, issued by the binary file already studied in **Part 1**.
+In this part of the lab, you are asked to monitor any file system event, e.g. file access, creation, etc, issued by the binary file ``malware``.
 To do so, you are expected to make use of a chrooted environment that you can monitor using ``iwatch``. ``iwatch`` is a realtime filesystem monitoring program, based on ``inotify`` that allows you to track file system events.
 As such, you can monitor events in your sandbox using the following command:

 .. code-block:: console